Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Include an author box.

-To stop people thinking “who wrote this shit and on what authority?” add an author box at the end of your articles.
-The visitor might not be convinced, but at least they’ll know your name and credentials (so they can stalk you and send abusive emails).
+To stop people thinking “who wrote this shit and on what authority?” add an author box at the end of your blog articles.
 Google also likes to know who’s publishing stuff, and it’s all down to that rascal, E-E-A-T.

 👉 >>E-E-A-T: the SEO principle to feed your website users<<